Ahmed-Hossam-1/ecommerce/docs/PRD.md

 ## Design (UI/UX):

-- From my imagination
 - craete by figma(wireFrame) :https://www.figma.com/design/3YgmiOnQCPsXkH4MPTFQ8A/ecommerce?node-id=0-1&t=fHEO47v8WvobG1EP-1

 ## Clients:

 - The web client will be implemented in React.js.
-- API server will serve a static bundle of the React app.
 - Uses RTK to talk to the backend.
 - Uses Tailwind CSS for building the CSS components.